 All claims filed against the state government must occur within one year from the accident date.
 The Kentucky Claims Commission will investigate your claim, review all relevant evidence, listen to witness testimony, and determine if you deserve financial compensation.
 There’s a cap of $200,000 for the total damages you can claim against the state government.

-Damages Available in a Road Defect Accident Claim
+Damages Available in a Road Defect Accident Claim in Lexington

 Kentucky is a no-fault state, which means you can file an initial claim with your auto insurance carrier regardless of who caused the car accident.
 Through UM or PIP coverage, you can seek compensation for your medical bills, lost wages, and other expenses incurred because of your injuries.